 Emphasize results with an impact on the bottom line, whether they led to increased sales, cost savings, quality improvements, or employee retention.
 Mention if you have added skills (through a class or training), taken on additional responsibilities, completed a project successfully, or surpassed the goals set at the start of the year.

 Keep in mind that simply handling the responsibilities detailed in your job description doesn't justify a raise.
 Managers look for employees going above and beyond the required levels of work and productivity.
 Document the things you have done that your manager values and thus make her look good as well.

-Before asking for a raise, research the average salary for your position in your area.
+Before asking for a raise, research the average salary and average raises for your position in your location.
 Is your salary at the market rate?
 Lower?
 Higher?
 Use your research to bolster the amount you're asking for.

 Time Your Request

 Timing matters when it comes to asking for a raise.
 Don't ask for one when your boss is having a bad day.
 And hold off making a request if the company isn't doing well.
 (If news breaks that a major deal fell through, for instance, ask to reschedule the meeting about your salary.)

 Consider, too, when raises are typically awarded.
 Then, aim to make your request a few months in advance.
 For instance, if your company awards promotions or cost-of-living raises at the end of the fiscal year in June, aim to make your case for a raise in April.
 That will give your manager time to consider your request and meet with others responsible for determining who gets a raise (and for how much).

 This isn't the time to whine about how much more everyone else is making more than you or how you take on twice as much work as they do.
 Even if it's true, complaining rarely convinces bosses to loosen the purse-strings.

 Also, don't talk about how much your own expenses, like rent or loans, have gone up.
 Your financial situation is not your manager's concern.